Disturbia (film): Plot

-Troubled by the sudden death of his father in a car accident, outcast teenager Kale Brecht punches his Spanish teacher who invokes his father while reprimanding him at school.
-For the assault, Kale is sentenced by a sympathetic judge to three months under house arrest, with an ankle monitor and a proximity sensor.
+After his father dies in a car accident, 17-year-old Kale Brecht becomes a troubled outcast.
+During Spanish class, Señor Gutierrez reprimands Kale for poor performance and mentions his recently deceased father, which leads to Kale attacking him.
+Gutierrez sues Kale for the assault, and a sympathetic judge sentences Kale to three months house arrest, with an ankle monitor and a proximity sensor.

+On Kale's first day of house arrest, Detective Parker explains the purpose of the monitor and how it functions.
+The officer overseeing him is revealed to be Señor Gutierrez's cousin.
+Kale watches television and plays video games until his frustrated mother Julie cancels his Xbox Live subscription and cuts his television's cord.
+Bored, Kale watches his neighborhood with binoculars, including his attractive new neighbor Ashley Carlson, and Robert Turner, a solitary man.
+He accidentally trips his proximity sensor after chasing pranking children.
+A police car quickly arrives, and Kale is handcuffed by Officer Gutierrez.
+Afterward, Kale sets up a line marking the edge of the allowed zone, and is careful not to step outside it.
-Kale is initially happy with his punishment, watching television and playing video games, until his frustrated mother Julie cuts his TV cable and internet access.
-Kale's boredom leads him to watch his neighborhood using binoculars, including his new next-door neighbor Ashley Carlson, whom Kale is attracted to, and his other next-door neighbor Robert Turner, a single man living alone.
-Upon observing his neighbors, he learns things about them, and one night Kale becomes suspicious of Turner after he returns home in a 1960s Ford Mustang with a dented fender, which matches the description of a car given on a news report of a serial killer at large.

-Kale befriends Ashley, and the pair begin to spy on Turner together, along with Kale's best friend Ronnie.
-They observe Turner arrive home with a woman; she is seen running around his house in a panic, but later appears to leave in her car.
+One night, Kale becomes suspicious of Turner after he returns home in a 1960s Ford Mustang with a dented fender, which matches the description of a car given on a news report of a serial killer at large.
+Kale befriends Ashley and they begin to spy on Turner with Kale's best friend Ronnie.
+Turner arrives home with a woman, who they later see running frantically from him, but later appears to drive away.

-His anger is exacerbated by Ashley throwing a party at her house next-door, where Kale observes Ashley flirting with people and socializing with popular groups from school.
-As a petty act of jealousy, Kale moves his speakers out onto the roof and blasts non party and chill music by Minnie Riperton in order to disrupt the party.
-Ashley furiously breaks into the house to turn off the music, and Kale reveals he has been observing her since she moved in and is romantically interested in her.
-The pair share their first kiss.
+Kale becomes jealous when Ashley throws a party and flirts with popular people from school, prompting him to blast non-party-related music to disrupt her party.
+Ashley breaks into the house to turn it off, and Kale reveals he has been observing her since she moved in and is romantically interested, so they kiss.

-The following day, Kale asks Ashley to follow Turner to the supermarket so that Ronnie can break into Turner's car to get the code of the garage controller.
-Ashley agrees, but is caught in the parking lot by Turner, who then intimidates her.
-She tells Kale she doesn't want to take part anymore, shaken by her encounter with Turner.

-Ronnie realizes he left his phone in Turner's car and breaks into Turner's house to retrieve it, with Kale watching at a distance.
-While inside, Ronnie gets trapped when the garage door closes; Kale attempts to rescue him but alerts the police upon leaving his property with the ankle monitor.
-The police arrive and search the garage, as Kale angrily accuses Turner of murder, but they find nothing but a bag containing a roadkill deer.
+The following day, Kale has Ashley follow Turner to the supermarket so that Ronnie can obtain Turner's garage controller's code.
+She agrees, but Turner catches her in the parking lot and intimidates her.
+Shaken, Ashley stops helping in the investigation.
+Ronnie then realizes he left his phone in Turner's car and breaks into his garage, with Kale watching at a distance.
+When Ronnie gets trapped when the garage door closes, Kale tries to rescue him, but alerts the police by tripping the ankle monitor.
+They arrive and search the garage, as Kale accuses Turner of murder.
+However, they only find a bag containing a roadkill deer.